 The Cavaliers finished her first season ranked No. 17 by Golfweek and No. 18 in the final Golfstat poll.

 Scott also got to witness a big of history as senior Anna Redding competed in the inaugural Augusta National Women’s Amateur.

-Scott, a native of the Philippines, will team with Washington’s Alan Murray to coach the International squad at the 2020 Palmer Cup.
-The event was rescheduled from the summer to December due to COVID-19.
+Scott, a native of the Philippines, teamed with Washington’s Alan Murray to coach the International squad to another victory at the 2021 Palmer Cup.

 During her time at Oregon, Scott guided the Ducks to NCAA postseason play in all nine of her seasons in Eugene.
 Prior to her arrival, Oregon hadn’t advanced to the NCAA Finals in 10 straight years.